Monitor containers in the Orion Platform

 Note the following details about container monitoring:

-- No out-of-the-box alerts and reports currently exist for container monitoring, but you can use related conditions and events to create your own.
-For example, set up an alert to trigger email when a container restarts more than five times.
-See Use alerts to monitor your environment.
+- Predefined alerts and reports for containers are not currently available.
+Use related conditions and events to create your own alerts, instead.
+For example, add an alert to trigger email if a container restarts more than five times.

 Want to learn more about monitoring containers?
-Check out these videos:
+Check out these links:

-- SolarWinds Lab Bits: Monitoring Containers in SAM and Virtualization Manager (11:55)
+- SolarWinds Lab Bits: Monitoring Containers in SAM and VMAN (video)